MarkusTratschitt/Drumcomputer/README.md

 ### Reproducing exports with the seed
 Copy the exported seed from the metadata panel (or the JSON blob) and supply it to `exportAudio(renderDuration, sampleRate, { seed: Number(seedValue) })` together with the scene's FX snapshot/grid spec, and the offline render will replay the exact same randomness, FX response, and scheduling that produced the mixdown.

+## Current Status (2025-12-19)

+- Local QA not re-run in this review session; last documented commands: `npm run lint`, `npm run typecheck`.
+- Transport engine covered by unit tests in `tests/unitTests/transportEngine.spec.ts`; UI surface relies on manual checks.
+- Audio/export stack described above remains feature-complete; persistence uses LocalStorage (patterns/scenes) and IndexedDB (soundbanks/samples/pattern copies).
+- UI uses Vue 3 Options API + Vuetify; pad/step grids handle keyboard navigation and playhead overlay for live feedback.

+## Diagrams

+- Transport timing: `diagrams/transport-engine.md`
+- UI sequencer flow: `diagrams/ui-sequencer.md`
+- Persistence + audio pipeline: `diagrams/persistence-and-audio.md`

+## Code Review Findings (2025-12-19)

+- `components/PadGrid.vue`: Template contains a standalone `button.pad-cell` wired to undefined bindings (`padClasses`, `isFocusable`, `handleActivate`, `isSelected`, `velocityStyle`).
+Any interaction will throw and the element does not map to the pad model—likely leftover code that should be removed or folded into `PadCell`.
+- `components/PadGrid.vue`: The watcher tries to focus the selected pad via `$refs[newPad]`, but no `ref` is attached to `PadCell` instances.
+Focus restoration currently never works; add a `ref` per pad or alternative focus management.
+- `domain/transport/transportEngine.ts`: `setConfig` recalculates `startTimeSec`/phase but does not clear or re-queue scheduled boundaries.
+Pending scheduler items from the previous tempo/grid remain, so a mid-playback config change can fire steps at stale times.
+Clearing/reseeding the scheduler (with swing-aware offsets) on config changes would keep timing consistent.
+- `domain/transport/transportEngine.ts`: Scheduling always pushes `currentStep + 1` with raw step indices (not wrapped to total steps).
+With long play sessions and reconfigurations, `lastScheduledStep` monotonic growth can skip re-scheduling when the modulo-wrapped step repeats.
+Normalizing scheduled indices to the current grid would make the duplicate-guard reliable across loops.

 ## Current UI / Editing State

 - 16-pad surface shows three states (selected, currently triggered at the playhead, or playing anywhere in the pattern) and derives pad labels from the active soundbank.